9/11 Memorial

 270-338-1895

 This one-of-kind 9/11 Memorial stands 18 feet tall and features a 17-foot box beam that fell from the North Tower of the World Trade Center during the 9/11 attacks in New York City.
-Atop the bean sits a commissioned, hand-carved, bronze sculpture of an angered American eagle clutching a draping American flag.
+Atop the beam sits a commissioned, hand-carved, bronze sculpture of an angered American eagle clutching a draping American flag.
 Two granite towers (one tall tower and one collapsing tower with a debris cloud) depict the Twin Towers.

 The 9/11 Memorial sculpture is dedicated to the victims, heroes and citizens who were directly impacted by the event.
 In addition to the sculpture, four granite plaques tell the story of the attacks, honor lives lost and memorial contributions.